timjbray/jekyll-now/_posts/2019-04-10-Starting-an-engineering-culture.md

 We start to see tribalism creep in, where teams protect their patch.
 I've also seen conflict between teams, as teams understand their own situation but have little empathy or understanding of other teams challenges.

-Team stability also creates narrow experts.
-Early on having experts is great, makes routing issues easy.
-But it creates risk - relying on individuals and is hard to scale.
+Team stability also creates narrow experts or domain champions.
+Early on having experts is great, makes routing issues easy and they are usually highly productive.
+But it creates risk - relying on individuals, is hard to scale and can cause attrition or stagnation.
+A narrow expert will usually be an awesome contributor and since they are experts, there's very little the wider team can contribute or provide feedback on.

 The ideal solution is to create a culture that expects some change, but not too much.
 Where teams are able to handle change and still perform.
 It's difficult to balance and I've been caught out at both ends.